-The head coach is responsible for all aspects of the Knox College Women's Soccer program including, but not limited to, executing a successful recruiting and retention plan; integrating the program into the campus community; scheduling, planning, and supervising practices and contests; team travel; managing the program operating budget; fundraising; administering all aspects of the program ensuring compliance with departmental, institutional, Midwest Conference (MWC), and NCAA rules and regulations; participate in alumni and booster engagement including promotion of program on social media platforms; additional coaching and administrative duties as assigned.
-The head coach must maintain a competitive program within the MWC with the goal of post-season participation and provide support and encouragement and ensure the safety and well-being of the student-athletes.
-This position will provide supervision of one part-time, non benefits-eligible, salaried exempt assistant coach, student managers, student workers, and volunteer assistant coaches.
-In addition, this position will have duties assigned to assist with game operations and will have the responsibility to teach one sports studies (coaching of soccer) course during the spring term each year.
+The Head Coach is responsible for all aspects of the Knox College Football Program including but not limited to: executing a successful recruiting and retention plan; integrating the program into the campus community; scheduling, planning, and supervising practices and contests; team travel; managing the program operating budget; developing cultural competence within the football program; fully supporting Knox College and Prairie Fire athletics department diversity and inclusion initiatives; administering all aspects of the program ensuring compliance with departmental, institutional, Midwest Conference (MWC), and NCAA rules and regulations; participating in alumni and booster engagement, including promotion of program on social media platforms; and additional coaching and administrative duties as assigned.
+The Head Coach must develop a competitive program within the MWC with the goal of postseason participation.
+The Head Coach must also provide support and encouragement and ensure the safety and well-being of the student-athletes.

+This position will supervise three full-time, benefits-eligible, salaried exempt assistant coaches, two part-time and two seasonal, non-benefits-eligible, at-will assistant coaches, as well as student manager(s), student worker(s), and volunteer assistant coach(es).
+In addition, this position will have duties assigned to assist with game operations (basketball).